-The smaller bowl helps to keep the toilet’s size down, making this unit a good choice for smaller bathrooms where space is at a premium.
+The smaller bowl helps to keep the toilet’s size down, making this toilet good choice for smaller bathrooms where space is at a premium.

-At 100 pounds in weight, this toilet shouldn’t be too cumbersome for you to install yourself.
+At 100 pounds, this toilet shouldn’t be too cumbersome for you to install yourself.
 Its powerful pump generates 10 PSI, so even if your water flow is weak, you don’t need to worry about this toilet being up to the task.

 If you’re looking for a toilet with powerful macerating and pumping abilities that won’t take up too much space in a crowded bathroom, this might be your best bet.